-We offer the Nursing Assistant I Program in the morning, afternoon, evening each semester and occasionally we offer a Saturday program.
+We offer the Nursing Assistant I Program in the morning, afternoon, and evening each semester and occasionally we offer a Saturday program.
 We offer the Nursing Assistant II Program in the morning each semester and offer it every other semester in either in the afternoon or evening.
 We occasionally offer a Saturday.
-Check the schedule each semester by clicking on the main title of the class at the beginning of the Health Care website.
+Check the schedule each semester by clicking on the main title of the class at the beginning of the Health Care Web page.

 What are the requirements to take the Medication Aide Course?

 We require a copy of your driver's license or a picture ID, Social Security Card, and a copy of your High School diploma or High School Equivalency.

 Please note: After taking the NC Medication Aide Program, if you desire employment as a Medication Aide in a (Skilled) Long-term Care Facility, you must be certified and listed on the NC Division of Health Service Regulation, Raleigh, NC as a certified Nursing Assistant I.

 How do I become certified as a Medication Aide after completing the program?

 After completing the Medication Aide Program, you will given an application for Exam Testing through ***Pearson Vue in the classroom by your instructor.